 This workshop demystifies the task of writing a research paper.
 Follow these 15 steps to create a well-organized research paper.

-Memory Boosters Request a Workshop (Faculty: Use this form for entire class)
+Request a Workshop (Students: Use this for for individual request)

 Calendar for Information Literacy Student Success Workshops